sapna2394/webscraping/README.md

 # webscraping
 From the simple websites we can scrap the data by online process .
 By using list,loop and json we can scrape html data and convert it into python data.
+I have done the scrapping of IMBD.
+I have srape the website of Pickels.
+I scrape the websites of E commerce.